DIY Forest Styled Fairy Tutu

 Various leaves and flowers

 There are numerous types of tulle.
-Tulle comes in silk , polyester, cotton, or nylon.
-Quality and cost varies widely, wedding tulle that comes in bolts was the highest quality of tulle I found.
+Tulle comes in silk, polyester, cotton, or nylon.
+Quality and cost vary widely, wedding tulle that comes in bolts was the highest quality of tulle I found.
 I was not willing to cut the tulle into strips, so I purchased rolls of precut wedding décor tulle made from nylon.

 The tutu is 18 inches long.
 Each strip needs to be 40″ long to accommodate for the tulle used to make the knot.